 1 – Jamaica

-This beautiful island nation of the Republic of Jamica is well-known for its lovely Caribbean beaches, a wide variety of resorts, and lots of activities.
-This island paradise has been visited by families for decades.
+This beautiful island nation of the Republic of Jamaica is well-known for its lovely Caribbean beaches, a wide variety of resorts, and lots of activities.
+This island paradise was one of the best Caribbean islands for families that visited for decades.
 Jamaica offers something for everyone, from white-sand beaches to energetic nightlife.

 Jamaica offers a wide range of family vacations for those looking for something fun or adventurous.
 Despite being well known as a party destination, Jamaica has plenty to offer families with young children.
 Negril is one spot that must be visited due to its stunning beach area with safe swimming conditions and child-friendly environment throughout most of the resort areas.
 While in Negril you could visit Rick’s Café for cliff diving into the sea or Dunn’s River Falls for